Sharp pointwise and uniform estimates for $\bar\partial$: Bergman kernel and metric

 and

-By Theorem 2 in \cite{NPf03}, for convex domains that contain no complex lines, the Kobayashi metric and the Bergman metric are comparable.
-It follows by \cite{NT15} Corollary 2 that if $\Omega$ is a convex domain with no complex lines, then for every $\epsilon > 0$ there exists constants $C_1$ and $C_2$ such that for any $a$,
+By \cite[Theorem 2]{NPf03}, for convex domains that contain no complex lines, the Kobayashi metric and the Bergman metric are comparable.
+It follows by \cite[Corollary 2]{NT15} that if $\Omega$ is a convex domain with no complex lines, then for every $\epsilon > 0$ there exists constants $C_1$ and $C_2$ such that for any $a$,